 Sue Lane, RN, CCHP and Sue Smith, MSN, RN, CCHP-RN join Lorry to talk about “Disaster Planning for Infectious Disease Outbreaks”.
-They are presenting this topic at the 2015 NCCHC Spring Conference on Correctional Health Care in New Orleans, April 11-14.
-Learn more about the conference HERE.
+They presented this topic at the 2015 NCCHC Spring Conference on Correctional Health Care in New Orleans, April 11-14.

 Correctional facilities are prone to the rapid spread of infectious disease.
 The incarcerated patient population has a greater likelihood of being diagnosed with an infectious disease due, in part, to poor lifestyle choices and poor hygiene habits.
 The overcrowded nature of many correctional settings and the age of some structures add to the potential for an infectious disease outbreak.
 In addition, the stress of incarceration can weaken the immune system.